Sakib323/AI_Avatar_Cultivation_in_Virtual_Worlds/README.md

+I'm working on an exciting project – an open-world game created in Unity.
+What sets it apart is that the non-playing characters (NPCs) in the game will be incredibly advanced.
+They'll have their own text generation model, which allows them to interact with the player and even learn from them as they play the game.
+To get in on the action, players will need a neuro headset and VR glasses.
+This game has a wide range of potential applications, from helping with homework to virtual classes and action-packed gaming adventures.
+It's a whole new level of gaming experience!

 I have a strong fascination for anime series like Overlord or Sword Art Online, where the main character finds themselves in a virtual world, possessing incredible god-like abilities.
 These anime series have motivated me to create my own virtual world, where I will nurture AI avatars, striving to make them experience a sense of genuine life.
 To be precise, I plan to use machine learning to craft illusions that will give these avatars the impression of consciousness.
 By employing VR technology and a neuro-headset, I'll have the capability to explore the virtual realm with administrative privileges, effectively elevating me to a god-like entity within that environment.